Course Descriptions

 Watch 101, 102, 103: Beginning Watch Repair

-Note: beginning watch is a 3-part series which begins in September and continues for three quarters: Fall, Winter and Spring.
-It is recommended that students start the series in September vs. coming in during either Winter or Spring quarter.
-If you have experience that could be considered a substitute please contact the instructor to discuss.
+Note Beginning Watch is a 3-part series which begins in September and continues for three quarters: Fall, Winter and Spring.
+It is recommended that students start the series in Fall, as each course builds on the knowledge obtained in prior quarters.

 Time: